n30na/NexusForeverWiki/Installation.md

 In order to login to the server you'll need to create an account, this can be achieved from the world server console.
 You can use the `accountcreate` command to achieve this, the command takes 2 parameters of a email/username and password.
 With an account created you can now use it to login to the server from the main menu of WildStar.

+***

+### Launching
+Copy `NexusForever.ClientConnector.exe` and `Newtonsoft.Json.dll` from your `NexusForever.ClientConnector` build folder into the `WildStar\Client64` folder (at this time the connector only supports the x64 client).

+Running the connector with administration privileges will open a console window allowing you to specify what host you would like your WildStar client to connect to, for a local server you need to enter either `127.0.0.1` or `localhost`.

+Your entered host will be saved to a file called `config.json`, this allows you to skip entering the host for future launches of the connector.
+If you wish to change the saved host you can either modify this file or delete it which will prompt you for a new host on the next launch.